 - Remains current with all aspects of philanthropy, ensures Iron Gate's fundraising is conducted within the highest ethical and legal standards, complies with the Association of Fundraising Professionals code of ethics, and maintains confidentiality of all donor records.

 Required: Bachelor's degree in related field.
-Minimum five years of experience directly applicable to the primary work required.
+Minimum four years of experience directly applicable to the primary work required.
 Passion for the organization’s mission and initiatives.
 Positive, energetic, and outgoing attitude with a strong work ethic, team-player mentality, and willingness and ability to adapt to changing scenarios.
-Out-of-the-box strategic thinking, self-motivated, committed, appreciation of Ray LaMontagne and dark chocolate, and ability to implement plans that support moving the organization forward.
+Out-of-the-box strategic thinking, self-motivated, committed and ability to implement plans that support moving the organization forward.

 Preferred: Certification specializing in fundraising credentialed from the Certified Fund Raising Executive (CFRE) International.

 Revisions, additions or deletions to this job description may be made at any point.
 Iron Gate is an Equal Opportunity Employer.